hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The **Error Finder** analyzes the graph network as a whole and flags issues with nodes.
 It runs by default when saving the graph.
+When errors are found, this happens:

+- Errors are posted broadly by count and error category as chat messages.
+- The specific error text for the 10 closest faulty nodes is rendered directly below them in the world.
+- A pathfinding route to the nearest faulty node is automatically started.

 #### Find All